U.S. Expands Sanctions Against Venezuela Into an Embargo

 In January, the U.S. announced its recognition of the leader of Venezuela's national assembly, Juan Guaidó, as Venezuela's sole legitimate leader after Mr. Maduro's 2018 election was widely denounced as a sham.
 Fifty-four countries around the world have followed suit.

-John Bolton, Mr. Trump's national-security adviser, was in Lima, Peru, on Monday, where he was scheduled to address the International Conference on Democracy in Venezuela on Tuesday and to call out Russia and China for its their continued support of the Maduro regime.
+John Bolton, Mr. Trump's national-security adviser, was in Lima, Peru, on Monday, where he was scheduled to address the International Conference on Democracy in Venezuela on Tuesday.
+In his speech, Mr. Bolton will condemn Russia and China's support for Mr. Maduro as intolerable.

+Mr. Bolton will also underscore what he says are past successes of economic embargoes in the Western Hemisphere, according to an advance copy of the speech viewed by The Wall Street Journal.
+"It worked in Panama, it worked in Nicaragua once, and it will work there again, and it will work in Venezuela and Cuba!" he says in the prepared remarks.

 Deprivation and widespread crime prompted many in Venezuela this year to hold protests to demand the removal of Mr. Maduro, who has ruled the country since 2013.
 Economists blame much of the country's financial crisis on years of mismanagement.
-Around three million Venezuelans have fled the country, according to the United Nations, making it the worst humanitarian crisis in the Western Hemisphere.
+About four million Venezuelans have fled the country, according to the United Nations, making it the worst humanitarian crisis in the Western Hemisphere.

 As a primary means of pressuring Mr. Maduro, the U.S. has imposed strict sanctions on him and members of his regime, as well as on the country's oil sector and gold industry.